j3rrywan9/spring-study/docs/spring_security.md

 ```java

 ```
+Simply calling `inMemoryAuthentication()` will enable an in-memory user store.

+Therefore, you need to call the `withUser()` method to add a new user to the in-memory user store.

 ### Authenticating against database tables

 It's quite common for user data to be stored in a relational database, accessed via JDBC.
 To configure Spring Security to authenticate against a JDBC-backed user store, you can use the `jdbcAuthentication()` method.

+The only thing you must configure is a `DataSource` so that it's able to access the relational database.

+#### Overriding the default user queries

+#### Working with encoded passwords

 ### Configuring a custom user service

+In that case, you'll need to implement a custom implementation of the `UserDetailsService` interface.

 All you need to do is implement the `loadUserByUsername()` method to find a user given the user's username.
 `loadUserByUsername()` then returns a `UserDetails` object representing the given user.

 ## Intercepting requests

+In any given application, not all requests should be secured equally.

 The key to fine-tuning security for each request is to override the `configure(HttpSecurity)` method.

 The `HttpSecurity` object given to `configure()` can be used to configure several aspects of HTTP security.
 Here you're calling `authorizeRequests()` and then calling methods on the object it returns to indicate that you want to configure request-level security details.

+The path given to `antMatchers()` supports Ant-style wildcarding.

+There's also a `regexMatchers()` method that accepts regular expressions to define request paths.